Supply Chain Inspection Terms & Policies

 - 2.4 Inspection Report

-- 2.4.1 As soon as feasible following completion of the inspection, typically within forty-five (45) days, NABP will send an SCI inspection report to Business via email and simultaneously upload it to the business e-Profile, where it may be viewed by those with access to the Inspection Sharing Network (ISN).
+- 2.4.1 As soon as feasible following completion of the inspection, typically within forty-five (45) days, NABP will send an SCI inspection report to Business via email and simultaneously upload it to the business e-Profile, where it may be viewed by those with access to the Information Sharing Network (ISN).
 Once uploaded, the SCI inspection report is final.
-Business has no right of appeal or any similar right to contest the SCI inspection report.

 - 2.4.2 Business may provide a response to the SCI inspection report, which may include steps taken to correct any noncompliant items as well as any findings Business believes were made in error, within thirty (30) calendar days of the date Business is provided the SCI inspection report.
 No extensions will be granted.
 Business’s response, if any, will be included as a supplement to the SCI inspection report.